Building BidScribe: Why I'm Tackling RFP Responses with AI

 Responding to RFPs is painful.
 Every B2B company knows it — you get a 50-page document full of questions, and your team scrambles to piece together answers from previous proposals, internal docs, and tribal knowledge.
 Under deadline pressure.

-I built BidScribe to fix that.
+I'm building BidScribe to fix that.

 The Idea